 Dr Fulke Rose & Elizabeth Langley

 Dr Fulke Rose moved to St Thomas in the Vale, Jamaica, from Mickleton in Gloucestershire.
-By 1670 he owned 380 acres and was was one of six colonists who regularly imported significant numbers of enslaved people via the Royal Africa Company, which had a monopoly on the British trans-Atlantic trade at that time.
+By 1670 he owned 380 acres and was one of six colonists who regularly imported significant numbers of enslaved people via the Royal Africa Company, which had a monopoly on the British trans-Atlantic trade at that time.

 On 11 Jun 1678 at Port Royal, Jamaica, he married Elizabeth Langley, the daughter of Alderman John Langley of Cornhill, London.
 They had eleven children including daughter Elizabeth, who was born in 1683.
 She married John Fuller of Waldron, Sussex in 1709 and he named their Brightling estate Rosehill in her honour.
 Elizabeth Rose and John Fuller are John "Mad Jack" Fuller's grandparents.